gregoryprice/tickaido-backend/docs/create-ticket.md

 4. Merge to main branch

 ### Staging Environment
-1. Deploy with feature flags
+1. Deploy with feature flags and performance monitoring
-2. Run load and security tests
+2. Run enhanced load tests (500+ concurrent users)
-3. Validate with test users
+3. Validate with test users and performance benchmarks
-4. Performance optimization
+4. Performance optimization and Redis cache tuning
+5. WebSocket scaling validation
+6. AI agent response time optimization

 ### Production Environment
-1. Gradual rollout with monitoring
+1. Gradual rollout with comprehensive monitoring and alerting
-2. Fallback plan to previous implementation
+2. Fallback plan to previous implementation with performance baselines
-3. Monitor error rates and performance
+3. Monitor error rates, response times, and resource utilization
+4. Auto-scaling configuration for Celery workers
+5. Performance dashboard with real-time metrics
-4. Full rollout after validation
+6. Full rollout after validation of all performance requirements

 ## Conclusion

-This implementation will provide a secure, scalable foundation for AI-powered ticket management using Pydantic AI toolsets.
+This implementation will provide a secure, high-performance, scalable foundation for AI-powered ticket management using Pydantic AI toolsets.
 The Principal-based authentication system ensures proper authorization while maintaining clean separation of concerns between authentication and business logic.

+The enhanced performance architecture supports horizontal scaling with optimized caching strategies, connection pooling, and comprehensive monitoring.
+The system is designed to handle 500+ concurrent users with sub-2-second AI response times and 90%+ cache hit ratios.

-The phased approach allows for incremental validation and reduces risk, while the comprehensive testing strategy ensures reliability and security.
+The phased approach allows for incremental validation and reduces risk, while the comprehensive testing strategy ensures reliability, security, and performance at scale.